-- Successful completion of the Test of Essential Academic Skills (TEAS V) exam within the past two years with a minimum score at or above the national average at the time of testing.
+- Successful completion of the Test of Essential Academic Skills (TEAS V) exam within the past two years with a minimum score of 70.0%.
 Scores must be received before the application deadline.
 Information and study guide are available at www.ATItesting.com.
 If testing at a site other than GSW, please select Georgia Southwestern State University when sending scores.

 - Must not have been excluded from another nursing program for any reason, including but not limited to, academic misconduct, disruptive behavior, or program failure.
 A nursing course failure in another institution counts as a failure in this institution.

 It may not be possible to admit all students who meet the minimum requirements for admission.
 If there are more qualified applicants than positions available in a nursing class, selection for admission will be based upon the following:

 - Grade Point Average - greater than the minimum of 3.0